coronalabs/corona-docs/markdown/guide/start/installWin/index.markdown

 ## Development Environment

-The CORONA_CORE_PRODUCT development environment consists of two aspects: the __Corona&nbsp;Simulator__ and the __Corona&nbsp;Simulator&nbsp;Console__ window.
+The CORONA_CORE_PRODUCT development environment consists of two aspects: the __CORONA_CORE_PRODUCT Simulator__ and the __CORONA_CORE_PRODUCT Console__ window.

-* The __Corona Simulator__ is a visual representation and test environment for your app.
+* The __CORONA_CORE_PRODUCT Simulator__ is a visual representation and test environment for your app.
 What you see in the Simulator is generally what your app will look like — and how it will function — when deployed to an actual device.
-The Corona Simulator is an essential tool because it allows you to view changes to your code instantly in an active, responsive environment that closely mimics the device.
+CORONA_CORE_PRODUCT Simulator is an essential tool because it allows you to view changes to your code instantly in an active, responsive environment that closely mimics the device.

-* The __Corona Simulator Console__ is where you can view diagnostic messages about what's happening in your program.
-This window is automatically displayed when you launch the Corona Simulator.
+* The __CORONA_CORE_PRODUCT Simulator Console__ is where you can view diagnostic messages about what's happening in your program.
+This window is automatically displayed when you launch the CORONA_CORE_PRODUCT Simulator.